GudniNatan/BetterTimers/README.md

 timers.set_timer(randomEvent, 0) # Timer stopped
 ```

-You can even start the timer off with a delay.
-Just use it like this:

 You will recieve these events in the pygame event queue just as you would expect.

 	while True: